 The Trustees place a high priority on risk management.
 In the view of the Trustees, the major risk is considered to be a substantial or permanent reduction in the capital value of the investment portfolio and the income that is derived from it.
-The Trustees meet twice yearly, to review the investments, ensuring that risks are reviewed and documented and that steps to mitigate such risks are established and executed.
+The Trustees meet with Investment Mangers twice yearly, to review their investments, ensuring that risks are reviewed and documented and that steps to mitigate such risks are established and executed.